jaidensiu/thinkr/doc/M3_Requirements_and_Design.md

      * @return a Result object indicating the success or failure of the operation */
     Result receiveMessage(String message);

+    /**
+     * Invoked when user wants to retrieve older chat.
+     *
+     * @param userId for the user
+     * @return a Result object indicating the success or failure of the operation */
+    Result retrieveChat(int userId)
     ```

 5. **DocumentParser**